guidoism/escape/study.md

 ## Similar Projects

-* [Interim OS](http://interim.mntmn.com) - Lisp OS written for the
+* [Interim OS](http://interim.mntmn.com) and [Paper](http://dump.mntmn.com/interim-paper/) - Lisp OS written for the
   Raspberry Pi in a super bare metal fashion.
 Requires a custom keyboard since it doesn't have USB drivers!